bertvv/ansible-dnsmasq/README.md

 # Dnsmasq

 This role can be used to set up Dnsmasq.
+Specifically, this role can be used to set up a simple DNS forwarder, and a DHCP server.

 ## Requirements